FAQs

 What if I have to miss a day or days during any of the Modules?

-If you know in advance that time will be missed, it is important that you make arrangements to otherwise cover the material presented during your absence; as well as notifying the Director that this will occur.
+If you know in advance that time will be missed, you must make arrangements to otherwise cover the material presented during your absence; as well as notifying us that this will occur.
 Any class or day that is missed on a module likely means that you will not experience this particular material again during the training, as the program continues in a cumulative progression of material without exact repetition.

 What does a typical day in a module look like?

-The day formally begins at 9am, though we request that all students participate in student-led Bartenieff Fundamentals practice from 8:45-9:00am.
-This time provides opportunity to practice guiding others in a BF exercise, and to give and receive feedback on this experience.
-We have one hour for lunch, as well as two 15-minute breaks during the day.
-The teaching day ends at 6:00pm.
+The day formally begins at 10.15am, with student-led Bartenieff Fundamentals practice.
+This time provides the opportunity to practice guiding others in a BF process, and to give and receive feedback on this experience.
+We have one hour for lunch, as well as two breaks during the day.
+The teaching day ends at 7:00pm.
+Students are also able to utilize Wainsgate Dances Open-practice from 9am-10am daily should they choose to start the day in their own practice.

 Are there lectures only and then practical periods, or is it all delivered together?

-Theory and practice is interwoven.
-Generally, you will have movement experiences within all theoretical frameworks covered.
-While the movement experiences are often not physically strenuous, the amount of material covered and the depth of processing required creates a day that feels very full, requiring rest and recuperation in the evenings.
+Theory and practice is interwoven throughout.
+You will have movement experiences within all theoretical frameworks covered.
+While the movement experiences are often not physically strenuous, the amount of material covered and the depth of processing required create a day that feels very full, requiring rest and recuperation in the evenings.
 Days are designed to provide a progression from inner-to-outer, including a balance of exertion and recuperation throughout.

 Is there homework expected during the modules or in between the modules?